jmbarzee/loadbalancer/rfd/0000-tcp-load-balancer.md

     // error is nil only when all connections close gracefully
     // otherwise, error offers insight into why the connections couldn't close gracefully.
     Stop(ctx context.Context) error

-    // SetRateLimit allows a rate limit to be set for a single client
-    // connections is the max number of connections allowed over a single window.
-    // Because of the sliding window algorithm which will be used for rate limits,
-    // there may appear to be more or less connections allowed.
-    // This error will be minimal and averaged over time because.
-    // connections over the previous window will be treated as
-    // evenly distributed over that window to estimate
-    // how many connections were received in portion of the window SetRateLimit(clientID string, connections int, window time.Time) error

-    // AddUpstream adds configuration for an Upstream
-    // if the upstreamGroup does not already exist, it will be created.
-    AddUpstream(upstreamGroup string, config Upstream) error

-    // RemoveUpstream was added, anticipating future needs.
-    // on second review, it won't be necessary for the scope of this challenge
-    // RemoveUpstream(upstreamGroup string, config Upstream) error

     // Handle is the primary use of LoadBalancer
     // Handle requires that LoadBalancer.Start(ctx) error has been called